sarahc360/BST260FinalProject/README.md

 - Female share of seats in national parliaments (percentages)
 - Share of employed in involuntary part-time employment (percentages)
 - Share of employed in part-time employment (percentages)

+ANU - **Overview and Motivation**: Provide an overview of the project goals and the motivation for it.
+Consider that this will be read by people who did not see your project proposal.

+ANU - **Related Work**: Anything that inspired you, such as a paper, a web site, or something we discussed in class.

+KELLY - **Initial Questions**: What questions are you trying to answer?
+How did these questions evolve over the course of the project?
+What new questions did you consider in the course of your analysis?

+SARAH - **Data**: Source, scraping method, cleanup, etc.

+Definitions and units for variables in data frame

+- unpaid_time: Time spent in unpaid work (minutes per day)
+- paid_time: Time spent in paid work (minutes per day)
+- total_time: Time spent in total work (minutes per day)
+- agriculture_work: Share of employed working in agriculturex (percentages)
+- services_work: Share of employed working in services (percentages)
+- maternity_leave: Length of maternity leave (weeks)
+- leave_job_protection: Length of parental leave with job protection (weeks)
+- total_paid_leave: Total length of paid maternity and parental leave (weeks)
+- paternal_leave: Length of paid father-specific leave (weeks)
+- share_managers: Share of employed who are managers (percentages)
+- female_share_boards: Female share of seats on boards of the largest publicly listed companies (percentages)
+- share_involuntary_parttime: Share of employed in involuntary part-time employment (percentages)
+- prop_unpaid: Proportion of time in total work spent in unpaid labor (percentages)

+DIPAL - **Exploratory Analysis**: What visualizations did you use to look at your data in different ways?
+What are the different statistical methods you considered?
+Justify the decisions you made, and show any major changes to your ideas.
+How did you reach these conclusions?

+JULIA - **Final Analysis**: What did you learn about the data?
+How did you answer the questions?
+How can you justify your answers?
+Note that 1 type of analysis per team member is required.
+A Shiny app counts as a type of analysis.